akeneo/pim-helpcenter/content/md/assets/work-with-assets.md

 Like for the product grid, you can set up a locale and a channel context, you can reduce and expand the categories panel, and use filters to easily find the assets you are looking for.

-For more information about the grid, please refer to the [Master your PIM interface](/articles/master-your-pim-interface.html) article.
+For more information about the grid, please refer to the [Get familiar with the grid](/articles/products-grid.html) article.

 The filters can be applied on the following asset information:
 - Code